ainwg/ainwg/README.md

 </div>

 ### About Me
-🎓 Bachelor's Degree in Computer Science (Software Engineering) 💼 Currently working as a Software Engineer
+🎓 Bachelor's Degree in Computer Science (Software Engineering)<br>
+💼 Currently working as a Software Engineer<br>
 📫 Feel free to reach out: nurainwg@gmail.com

 ### Connect with me